Guardianship/Conservatorship of Minors

 - Petitioner must sign the verification page in front of a Notary Public or a Clerk of Probate Court

-The total cost is approximately $159.25 and must be paid in full before Letters of Guardianship will be issued.
-(This includes a $49.25 fee for the required background check on the proposed guardian/conservator).
+The total cost is approximately $124.00 and must be paid in full before Letters of Guardianship will be issued.
 If publication is required, there will also be a separate fee of $60.00.
 That money order must be made payable to Houston Daily Journal and filed at the time of filing the petition.
 (Please refer to Georgia Council of Probate Court Judges Schedule of Costs)

 Permanent Guardianship of a Minor